-Don't give your FSBO (for sale by owner) seller earnest money, made out directly to him.
-Until the sale is complete, the good faith deposit remains yours.
-Your good faith money is to go toward your expenses upon closing; some sellers may not understand this.
-A neutral party, like an attorney can hang onto your deposit, or you may put it temporarily into a trust account until you close.
-Should your home purchase fail, the contract with the seller should document where the earnest money should go.
+Don't give cash directly to your seller (generally in the case of of "for sale by owner") for earnest money.
+As a rule, your good faith deposit belongs to you, not to the seller until closing.
+The earnest money is to be used for your expenses closing; some sellers may not know this.
+A neutral party, like an attorney can hang onto your earnest money, or you may put it temporarily into a trust account until closing.
+If your transaction fails, the contract with the seller should indicate to whom the good faith deposit should go.